kampaitees/Linear-Regression/README.md

-**So now we know how to find the maximum/minimum value of a function but there are few skeptical things in the algorithm which you will be thinking how to decide them.
-So now we are gonna discuss how to decide them i.e., we will explore what &eta; value we should take and what should be the convergence criteria for algorithm i.e., when we have to stopthe algorithm.**
+**So now we know how to find the maximum/minimum value of a function but there are few sceptical things in the algorithm which you will be thinking how to decide them.
+So now we are gonna discuss how to decide them i.e., we will explore what
+&eta; the value we should take and what should be the convergence criteria for algorithm i.e., when we have to stop the algorithm.**

 ## Choosing the Stepsize(&eta;)

-**Stepsize(&eta;) decides how much time it will take to the algorithm to reach to minimum/maximum value of function.
+**Stepsize(&eta;) decides how much time it will take to the algorithm to reach to minimum/maximum value of the function.
-If &eta; is very high then there are chnaces that we may overshoot the required parameters and will never reach to that value again and if &eta; value is very small then it will take a long time for algorithm to find the required parameters.
+If &eta; is very high then there are chances that we may overshoot the required parameters and will never reach to that value again and if &eta; value is very small then it will take a long time for the algorithm to find the required parameters.
 So it's kind of art to find the optimum value of stepsize for the dataset.**

-**It is suggested to take *Stepsize* where initially it's value is relatively large, as our algorithm progresses it's value keep on decreasing because initially we start from a random value of parameters so we want to take big steps to converge fast but after each iteration we are more close to optimum parameters so after some iterations we are more close to required parameters so we don't wan't to overshoot them therefore we take the stepsize in such a way that initially it is large and keep on decreasing after each iteration.**
+**It is suggested to take *Stepsize* where initially it's values is relatively large, as our algorithm progresses it's value keeps on decreasing because initially, we start from a random value of parameters so we want to take big steps to converge fast but after each iteration, we are more close to optimum parameters so after some iterations, we are more close to required parameters so we don't want to overshoot them, therefore, we take the step size in such a way that initially, it is large and keeps on decreasing after each iteration.**

 **Some common choices for *Stepsize* are,**